The Creative Power Of Solitude

 – Paul Tillich

 Solitude breeds creativity and freedom; loneliness feeds on anger and resentment.
-Although we most often experience solitude when we are alone, the mindset of solitude is one we can find ourselves in, even when we are in a crowded room, like an office, train, or theatre.
+Although we most often experience solitude when we are alone, the mindset of solitude is one we can find ourselves in, even in a crowded room, like an office, train, or theatre.

 The poet Rainer Maria Rilke, in Letters To A Young Poet, used the image of a child at play to describe the nature of solitude.
 Picture a child, lost in their play world, moving toys around and creating stories in their mind, even if they are surrounded by adults.